 The prize package is usually set at $39 million.
 Each singles winner gets around $2 845 148 with the runners-up receiving $1.4M.

-The following wagering markets tend to be very popular at the US online sportsbooks with the best Australian Open betting offers:
+The following wagering markets tend to be very popular at the US soccer betting sites with the best Australian Open betting offers:

 - Moneylines – also known as head-to-heads in tennis, these are bets made on a player to win a single match.
 This probably the most popular wager in Australian tennis betting.